johntajima/media_renamer/README.md

 ### TO DO

-Only movies are recognized right now.
+~Only movies are recognized right now.~
-TV shows will be coming soon.
+~TV shows will be coming soon.~ Done.

 Audio files are recognized but skipped.